pulibrary/ExcelAlmaLookup/README.md

 <a href="https://github.com/pulibrary/ExcelAlmaLookup/releases/latest/download/CatalogLookupInstaller.exe">CatalogLookupInstaller.exe</a>

-Simply run the installer as the user who will be using the plugin (and be sure to quit Excel before doing so).
+Simply run the installer (and be sure to quit Excel before doing so).
 After the plugin is installed, a new tab “Library Tools” will appear in the Excel ribbon.
 This tab will contain a button labeled “Look Up in Catalog”.

 (Note: Depending on your computer's security settings, trying to run the installer may pop up a warning that "Windows protected Your PC".
 If you receive this warning, you can proceed with the installation by clicking "More info" and then "Run anyway".)

 <img src='./img/ribbon.jpg'>

+The plugin will only be installed under the current user's profile.
+While it is not possible to automatically to install the plugin for all users on a computer, you can specify a custom installation directory.
+If this directory is accessible to other users on the computer, then they can enable the plugin without having to download and install it themselves.
+To do so:

+1. In Excel, go to the "File" tab, and click "Options" in the left sidebar.
+2. In the options window, click "Add-ins" in the left sidebar.
+3. On the bottom of the window, next to "Manage", select "Excel Add-Ins", and click "Go...".
+4. In the dialog that appears, click "Browse...".
+Navigate to the installation directory, and select the file "CatalogLookup.xlam".
+Then click "OK".
+5. Click "OK" again in the Add-ins dialog, and close the options window.
+The "Library Tools" tab and "Look up in Catalog" button should appear, as shown above.

 ## Configuration
 Your local Alma instance must have an "SRU Server Type Integration Profile" enabled.
 Many institutions already have this feature turned on in Alma.
 If yours does not, you can ask your catalog administrator to enable it, as described in the following documentation: